Avinashran/Kobe-Bryant-s-Shots-Prediction/README.md

 # Kobe-Bryant-s-Shots-Prediction
-The Kobe Bryant's Shots prediction project entailed analyzing and predicting the outcomes of Kobe Bryant's shots using machine learning models.
-Through an extensive dataset from Kaggle, this project sought to discern the patterns in Bryant's shots and determine the factors affecting their success.
+The Kobe Bryant Shot Prediction project delved into machine learning to analyze and forecast the results of his basketball shots.
+Utilizing a comprehensive Kaggle dataset, the aim was to uncover the shooting patterns and influential factors behind his shot success rate.